alloyzeus/az-wall/README.md

             # Are events generated?
 Who can listen to the events?
             # Which event dispatch strategy to use?
             #
-            # Visibility options:
+            # Event API visibility options:
             # - public: cross-process
             # - intraprocess: cross-module within a process
             # - private (default): events are not observable
-            #   outside the module
+            #   from the outside of the module
             event public {
                 access {}
             }